-Another online course platform that has helped creators sell almost 100 million courses is the popular Thinkific.
+Another online course platform that has helped creators sell almost 100 million online courses is the popular Thinkific.
 It’s one of the most established platforms for selling courses and digital products and sets standards for other platforms to follow.

 Thinkific and Teachable are similar, but it’s worth comparing the two as each has its own fanbase.

 In many ways, getting started selling digital products or online courses is easier with Teachable, but Thinkific offers better purchasing options, free trials, and custom payments.
 You can sell your digital downloads on the platform and also deliver the digital goods as part of the course or product bundle.

 Thinkific is one of the more expensive options to sell online.
 And don’t forget that it’s aimed at course creators, so if you’re not selling a course or creating a membership site, there are better and cheaper options.
 Thinkific offers a free plan, but it’s limited in features.
 Paid plans starts are ¢49 per month.

 - well-established and trusted way to sell online courses